 The South Florida Water Management District (SFWMD) has a dedicated work group of individuals with agricultural backgrounds and experience – known as the AgTeam – to support ranchers and growers with their water resource-related questions and concerns.
 The District's Agricultural Water Programs provide regulatory, planning and technical assistance, along with implementing collaborative Dispersed Water Management projects designed to help achieve regional water resource goals.

 Agricultural Best Management Practices (BMPs) are practical, cost-effective actions that agricultural businesses can use to reduce pesticides, fertilizers, animal waste and other pollutants entering our water resources.

 BMPs are designed to protect or improve water quality while maintaining or even enhancing agricultural production.

-The Florida Department of Agriculture and Consumer Services (FDACS) and the Florida Department of Environmental Protection (DEP) develop and adopt BMPs by rule for different types of agricultural operations.
+Three coordinating agencies – the Florida Department of Agriculture and Consumer Services (FDACS), the Florida Department of Environmental Protection (DEP) and the SFWMD – develop and adopt BMPs by rule for different types of agricultural operations.

 This coordinated permit review process gives ranchers and growers a single point of contact for information when they have more than one application under review.
 AgTeam members are available at the Okeechobee Service Center, agency headquarters in West Palm Beach and the District's other regulatory service centers to better provide local assistance throughout the process. more »